Christmas Trees/Decorations in MU Buildings, Residence Halls, and Family Student Housing Units

 All natural trees and evergreen decorations must be sprayed with a fire retardant material.

 If you desire a live tree, EHS recommends purchasing it from the MU Forestry Club, which sprays the trees with a fire retardant and tags them at no additional cost.
-EHS understands 2014 sales will occur from 4:00 to 8:00 p.m. on December 5th and December 12th and 8:00 a.m. to 8:00 p.m. on December 6th, 7th, 13th and 14th on the east side of Faurot Field.
+EHS understands 2015 sales will occur from 8:00 a.m. to 8:00 p.m. on December 5th, 6th, 12th and 13th and from Noon to 8:00 p.m. on December 11th on the east side of Faurot Field.
 The Forestry Club can arrange delivery for a nominal $5 fee to local locations.
 If you purchase a live tree from another source, the Forestry Club will spray and tag your tree at no charge during the period they offer trees for sale.

 All trees and decorations in residence halls and family student housing should be disposed of before the Christmas vacation begins (December 14, 2014) except for the units which will be occupied.

 Please distribute this information to the appropriate personnel in your department/building.
 (PDF format available.)
-Contact Environmental Health and Safety at (573) 882-7018 for more information.
+Contact Environmental Health & Safety at (573) 882-7018 for more information.

 Requirements for ALL trees and decorations

 - Trees must not be placed near a stairway, radiator, exit, hallway, or any other location where the tree, if standing or fallen, would block an escape route, signage or increase fire risk.